One of the biggest differences between English and Italian is the Italian imperfect tense or imperfetto in Italian.

 How The Italian Imperfect Tense Will Help You Express Yourself

-If you study hard, practice frequently, and keep these tips in mind, you will have a solid grip of the Italian imperfect tense in no time.
+If you immerse yourself in Italian, practise frequently, and keep these tips in mind, you will have a solid grip of the Italian imperfect tense in no time.

 Of course, the real challenge with the Italian imperfetto tense is not the conjugations themselves but knowing when to use it.